Professor of Finance

 OTHER

-Right-click below to download an Excel movie of ISD smiles and smirks and the associated probability density functions inferred daily from options on S&P 500 futures over 1983-2006.
-[Updated July 7, 2007]
+Click below to download an Excel movie of ISD smiles and smirks and the associated probability density functions inferred daily from options on S&P 500 futures over 1983-2020.
+[Last updated: October 28, 2021]